maxattwell/mrl-tile-server/README.md

         - 'gdal_translate' switched between different filetypes
         - 'gdal_warp' allow the projection type of a geofile to be changed
         - 'gdal2tile.py' a script to transform .tif files into a tileset that can be used by a tile server
+        - 'gdal_merge.py' a script used to combine multiple tiffs into a single tiff file.
 2. Geotiff
     - file type which allows georeferencing
 3. Qgis (optional)